Admit it; you miss those nights where you can sleep without worry.

 My son went through a phase of waking during the night and wouldn’t settle unless he was moved into our bed.

-A night of unbroken sleep is extremely important for children’s growth and development, so it is important that you build a strong bedtime routine.
+A night of unbroken sleep is essential for children’s growth and development, so you must build a strong bedtime routine.